Fill your College Details

 What is a Coaxial Cable?

-Coaxial cable, or coax, is an electrical cable featuring an inner conductor surrounded by a concentric conducting shield and separated by a dielectric insulator.
-This design allows it to efficiently transmit high-frequency signals with minimal loss, making it essential for broadband internet, cable television, and telecommunications applications.
-The term "coaxial" refers to the shared axis of the inner and outer components, ensuring precise conductor spacing.
-Oliver Heaviside patented the coaxial design in 1880, highlighting its ability to reduce signal interference, which has become essential in modern communication technology.
+The Coaxial cable, or coax, is an electric cable, characterized by an internal conductor that is surrounded by a concentrated operating shield and is separated by a dielectric insulator.
+This design allows it to transmit high-existing signals efficiently with minimal damage, making it necessary for broadband internet, cable television and telecommunications applications.
+The term "coaxial" refers to the shared axes of internal and external components, which ensures accurate conductor vacancy.
+Oliver Havicide patented coaxial design in 1880, highlighting its ability to reduce the intervention of the signal, which has become essential in modern communication technology.

 It consists of four main components: